jaspector

 Building permits route through Ada zoning review first, then Cascade issuance and inspections.

+Not all construction work requires a permit in Ada Township, MI.
 The following work is generally exempt: Michigan code baseline exemptions generally apply, but Ada zoning approval may still be required for exterior or site-related work..
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm with Ada Township before proceeding.
+When in doubt, confirm with the local building department before starting work.